Updated March 9, 2021

 Pigs can be affected by two types of mange mites- Sarcoptic mange, caused by Sarcoptes scabiei var suis, and Demodectic mange, caused by Demodex phylloides.
 Sarcoptic mange is the more common type of pig mange, and though it is sometimes called “scabies” it is not the same as the mite that causes scabies in humans.
 People coming into direct contact with pigs with severe mange could get mites on them, and these mites can cause skin irritation, but they cannot reproduce on a human and will die within a few days.
 S. scabiei var suis mites are spread from pig to pig via direct contact or through fomites.
 They start out in the ear and then spread to the rest of the body.
 These mites burrow into the skin to lay their eggs, causing irritation to the skin resulting in frequent rubbing, scratching, and head shaking of affected pigs.
 In many pigs, an allergic hypersensitivity develops 2-3 weeks later resulting in even more rubbing and scratching, which causes further damage to the skin.
 Affected pigs will develop thickened, wrinkled skin that may have white or gray patches.
 Mites can be confirmed via skin scrapings, with the inside of the ear being the best location to sample.
 Even if only a few pigs are showing signs of mange, all members of the herd (and neighboring herds who may have been exposed) should be treated.
 Your veterinarian will be able to recommend an appropriate treatment.
 Because treatment options do not kill mite eggs, treatments should be repeated 10-14 days after the initial treatment.

-Demodectic mange is fairly rare in domestic pigs.
+Demodectic mange is fairly rare in domesticated pigs.
 D. phylloides typically affects the area around the eyes, mouth, nose, neck, and inner thighs.
-This type of mange can cause the skin to turn red and can also result in the development of pustules and alopecia.
+This type of mange can cause the skin to turn red and can also result in the development of pustules and Alopecia is the loss of hair, wool, or feathers..
 These pustules may be confused with swine pox.
 Treatment of demodectic mange can be difficult- consult with your veterinarian about the best course of action.

 - Mange in Pigs | Merck Manual